taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Serena: **"That is our suspicion."**

 Eireena: **"If you choose to stay here, we will keep you safe and hidden from the World Government.
-If you choose to help us...then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
+If you choose to help us...then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Eithne, to the rank of Journeyhume.
 Do you accept?"**

 *--end flashback--*